realjenius/noteslurp/README.md

 # NoteSlurp - Paperless Evernote CLI

+## Important Note

+**This project is no longer being maintained.
+Given the recent price increases and [corporate trouble with Evernote](https://arstechnica.com/gadgets/2023/07/evernote-the-memory-app-people-forgot-about-lays-off-entire-us-staff/), I have moved to a self-hosted [Paperless-NGX](https://docs.paperless-ngx.com/) solution for my paperless filing.
+The workflow is quite similar to what Noteslurp offered, but without all of the Evernote-centric challenges and workarounds, and with a UI built around proper filing and categorization of your documents.
+I highly recommend it!**

 ## Overview

 NoteSlurp is a solution for importing various scanned and downloaded documents into Evernote efficiently, while automatically